basics/nuxt-booster/docs/src/v2/components/booster-layer.md

 ---
-title: SpeedkitLayer
+title: BoosterLayer
 ---

 # {{$frontmatter.title}}

-If the SpeedkitLayer is implemented, the javascript initialisation is automatically monitored.
+If the BoosterLayer is implemented, the javascript initialisation is automatically monitored.
 If one of the events

 ::: info